 - Informs student groups about the Annual Grants approval process

 - Helps voters learn about candidates and issues

-ASSU elections matter to every Stanford student because they are the chance to choose how we spend millions of dollars and select the future leaders of the student body.
-The Elections Commission ensures that every student has a fair and free opportunity to vote on the issues that matter to them.
+ASSU elections matter to every Stanford student because they are the chance to choose how we spend millions of dollars and select the leaders of the student body.
+The Elections Commission ensures that every student has a fair and free opportunity to vote on these issues.

 Information for Voters

-Prior to the election in April, voters will be able to view information about candidates, slates, and issues under in our ASSU Voter's Pamphlet.
-Please also take some time to read the Commission's voter information guide.
+Voters will be able to view information about candidates, slates, and issues in the Elections Handbook.
 On Election Day, each eligible voter will receive an email with an individualized link to their personal ballot.
 For President & Vice President, voters will rank slates in order of preference.
 For Undergraduate Senate elections, you can choose to vote for up to 15 candidates.
-For Executive positions, voters will use a Ranked Voting system where you will be asked to rank Executive Slates depending upon your preferences.
-The elections results will be announced several days after the election.
+For Graduate Student Council, voters may vote for a number of candidates according to the size of their district.
+The elections results will be announced shortly after the election.